macbookandrew/cf7-google-analytics/README.md

 - **Mail Failed** - Fires when an Ajax form submission has completed successfully, but it has failed in sending mail.
 - **Sent** - Fires when an Ajax form submission has completed successfully, regardless of other incidents.
 (This is the old plugin behavior.)

-**Note:** you will begin seeing duplicate events for each form submission in Google Analytics: “Sent” plus one of the other four, based on what happened on submission.
+**Note:** you will begin seeing duplicate events in Google Analytics for each form submission: “Sent” plus one of the other four, depending on what happened on submission.

 ### How do I set a goal in Google Analytics? ###